-Do you need to tidy things up on your computer at home or work?
+Do you need help decluttering your computer at home or at work?

-Are you looking for a few quick ways to restore order?
+Are you looking for a few quick and easy ways to restore order on your digital device?

-Nothing beats a good old fashioned decluttering…be it a work desk, or a computer desktop!
+Clutter is clutter, and the good news is that nothing beats a good old fashioned decluttering session…be it a work desk, or a computer desktop.

 In this post, I offer a collection of seven things to declutter from your computer.